home > 2779 Hill Drive

 - Jean Won,

-Eagle Rock: Community Pride Through Triumphs and Tribulations(2002), which exists somewhere as a pdf.
+Eagle Rock: Community Pride Through Triumphs and Tribulations(2002), which can now be found via the Eagle Rock Historical Society links page, and the document page here; skip the chapter links (which don't work), and download pdf at top right.
 It's informative, includes bibliography.
 See also Jan Lin and Jean Won, their

 - A discussion of the Colorado / Ventura Freeway can be found at www.scvresources.com/highways/colorado_fwy.htm.
 It’s part of Historical Highways of Central and Southern California / US 6 and US 99, assembled by Michael Ballard.